dbactual/thomaspaine-www/content/works/letter-to-george-washington.md

    so in fact.
 He had in reality only a separate command.
-He had no controul over, or direction of, the army to the northward under Gates, that captured Burgoyne; nor of that to the South under Greene, that recovered the southern States.(6) The nominal rank, however, of Commander-in-Chief served to throw upon him the lustre of those actions, and to make him appear as the soul and centre of all military operations in America.
+He had no controul over, or direction of, the army to the northward under Gates, that captured Burgoyne; nor of that to the South under Greene, that recovered the southern States.
+The nominal rank, however, of Commander-in-Chief served to throw upon him the lustre of those actions, and to make him appear as the soul and centre of all military operations in America.